-- Rewriting the specific questions under the same test conditions as the original examination. - □ Responding to different questions under the same test conditions as the original examination. - □ Preparing a 20 page paper on each specific question - D Preparing a 20 page paper on a broader topic related to the question - Presenting an oral examination.
-For an oral examination, three faculty members will be present and two of the three must determine that the student has passed the oral exam. - □ Other plans may be identified, based upon the faculty judgment of what will best address concerns with the examination.
+- Rewriting the specific questions under the same test conditions as the original examination. - Responding to different questions under the same test conditions as the original examination. - □ Preparing a 20 page paper on each specific question - □ Preparing a 20 page paper on a broader topic related to the question - □ Presenting an oral examination.
+For an oral examination, two faculty members will be present, who will determine whether the student has passed the oral exam. - Other plans may be identified, based upon the faculty judgment of what will best address concerns with the examination.